-This extra-small size is suitable for a young person/teen, or could be used for bread or fragile items needing to be carried separately, such as mushrooms, bananas or boxes of eggs.
+This extra-small size is suitable for a young person/teen, or could be used for bread or fragile items needing to be carried separately, such as mushrooms, bananas or a box of eggs.

 The bags have a wide shaped base that is easy to load at the check-out, and the lower Seed Stitch section ensures that small items will not drop out.
 The central area features an openwork design which is strong but also flexible enough to accommodate bulky, awkwardly-shaped items.

 The upper handle is worked in Seed Stitch and features a rounded hand-grip.
 This is soft to hold so that the handle does not cut into your hands when the bag is full.

 For more information about the BYOB 2.0 pattern, please click here.
 My website also has information about other bag patterns that I have available including a set of five fabric-lined bags, the Southampton Collection, and a long-handled bag, the BYOB Market Bag.

 Now all you have to do is remember to take them with you!
 Put a couple of these BYOB 2.0 bags in a linen carrier by the back door or in the car and then you will be sure you always have them to hand when you head to the shops.